wxIshiko/DockerImages/README.md

 Configuration files for a few [Docker](https://www.docker.com/) images that we use for the wxIshiko projects.

-The images are available from the [Docker Store](https://store.docker.com/profiles/wxishiko).
+The images are available from [Docker Hub](https://hub.docker.com/u/wxishiko).

 ## Images